codestreet-ca/basic_python/README.md

-# Week 2
+# Week 7

-Learn about booleans, numerical operations, and strings.
+Learn about functions, libraries, and pip.

 [Here is the recording for Saturday]()